pelias/query/README.md

 Complex queries can be composed of smaller 'views', these are query blocks which are marked up with placeholder variables and later 'compiled' with the actual user variables in place.

-Views are essentially just a function which takes one arguments (the variable collection `vs`) and returns either `null` (if the required variables are not available) *or* a javascript object which encapsulates the view.
+Views are essentially just a function which takes one arguments (the variable store `vs`) and returns either `null` (if the required variables are not available) *or* a javascript object which encapsulates the view.

 ```javascript
 // example of a 'view'